29 Meanings

 Sometimes you go, la, di, da, di, da, di, da, da

-Until your eyes roll back into your head
+Till your eyes roll back into your head

 Your mind is racing like a pro now

-Oh my god, it doesn't mean a lot to you
+Oh my God, it doesn't mean a lot to you

 One time, you were a glowing young ruffian

-Oh my god, it was a million years ago
+Oh my God, it was a million years ago

 You're dumbstruck, baby, now you know